utshomax/postman-docs/src/pages/docs/administration/token-scanner.md

 > This feature is available on GitLab Ultimate plans.

 Postman works with GitLab to protect your Postman API keys in GitLab public repositories.
-If you accidentally commit a valid Postman API key to a public GitLab repository, Postman notifies you by email.
+If you accidentally commit a valid Postman API key to a public GitLab repository, Postman notifies you by email and in-app notification.

 It's recommended you delete the exposed API key in your [API keys dashboard](https://go.postman.co/settings/me/api-keys) immediately.
 You can then [generate a new API key](/docs/developer/postman-api/authentication/#generate-a-postman-api-key) to continue working with the Postman API.